 Tensor Processing Units (TPUs) are ASIC devices designed specifically to handle the computational demands of machine learning applications.
 The Cloud TPU family of products make the benefits of TPUs available via scalable and easy-to-use cloud computing resource for all ML researchers, ML engineers, developers, and data scientists running cutting-edge ML models on Google Cloud.
-With the ability to scale from a single TPU device to a full Cloud TPU v2 Pod, which contains 64 devices, Cloud TPU can provide up to 11.5 petaflops of performance.
+With the ability to scale from a TPU v2 node with 8 cores to a full TPU v3 node with 2048 cores, Cloud TPU can provide over 100 petaflops of performance.

 |Cost effectively manage your machine learning workloads||Cloud TPU offers pricing that can significantly help you reduce the cost of training and running your machine learning models.|